1 What and why?

 From literacy to science

-Most people would agree that a boost in data literacy would be desirable for achieving enlightenment in a modern society.
-But how does this relate to the new buzzword of data science?
+Most people would agree that a boost in data literacy would be desirable to strive towards enlightenment in a modern society.
+But how does this relate to the buzzword of data science?
 Well, decisions are usually based on data — and to enable successful decisions, somebody needs to gather and select data, analyze and process it in appropriate ways, and present the results in a transparent fashion.
 As data is a key building block of statistics and science, it seems desirable that the collection, transformation, and evaluation of data is conducted in a scientific fashion.
 The term “data science” and a corresponding scientific discipline raises new questions:

-• What is data?
-And what is science?
+• What is ‘data’?
+And what is ‘science’?

-• If “data science” denotes a scientific field, what is its subject matter and scope?
+• If ‘data science’ denotes a scientific field, what is its subject matter and scope?

 • Which skills and tools do data scientists need and use?